(also hiccough pronounced same)

 - Slowly my sobs subsided and all that was left was my hiccups which sounded off every once and a while.

-- 2A temporary or minor problem or setback: just a little hiccup in our usual wonderful serviceMore example sentences
+- 1.2A temporary or minor difficulty or setback: just a little hiccup in our usual wonderful serviceMore example sentences

 - Overall it was a very successful day as everything went well with only a few minor hiccups and the weather was ideal.